mcsee/Software-Design-Articles/Articles/Quality/Stop Calling them 'Bugs'/readme.md

 You don't need to *debug* software anymore.

-Find the root fault (caused by yourself, previous developers or even IA generators), embrace the problem, [write an automated test](https://github.com/mcsee/Software-Design-Articles/tree/main/Articles/TDD/How%20to%20Squeeze%20Test%20Driven%20Development%20on%20Legacy%20Systems/readme.md), and fix it.
+Find the root fault (caused by yourself, previous developers or even AI generators), embrace the problem, [write an automated test](https://github.com/mcsee/Software-Design-Articles/tree/main/Articles/TDD/How%20to%20Squeeze%20Test%20Driven%20Development%20on%20Legacy%20Systems/readme.md), and fix it.
 Easy as that. 🐞

 You no longer need *bug trackers*.
 You just need to care for incidents, and not all incidents are faults.